 — exposure to strong winds, salt spray and sandblast is stronger, decreasing moving landward.

-Click on the heading below to find out about the plants in each zone.
+Click on the headings below to find out about the Native Coastal Plants and the Weeds in each zone.

 More fact sheets will gradually supplement those below.